hongjarren/Hackathon-2-Text-based-game/README.md

 3. Using a more sophisticated fighting system with a variety of attack types, combinations, and special powers.

-4. Multiplayer option: A multiplayer option is now available, allowing players to take part in the journey alone or with friends.
+4. Multiplayer option: A multiplayer option , allowing players to take part in the journey alone or with friends.

 5. Ensure the classes of the project can be related to each other coherently.

 9. Conclusion

 Players in the adventure game move through many phases, make decisions, and engage in tactical combat in an entertaining text-based gaming experience.
 The game provides players with an immersive adventure because to its decision-making features, story-driven gameplay, and difficult boss encounters.